About me

 • Multi-objective multi-agent deep reinforcement learning to reduce bus bunching for multi-line services with a shared corridor.
 Transportation Research Part C, 2023.

-For a complete publication list, please visit my Google Scholar.
+For a complete list of publications, please visit my Google Scholar.

 Contact